rust-lang/rust/src/doc/trpl/associated-types.md

           ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-We can’t create a trait object like this, becuase we don’t know the associated
+We can’t create a trait object like this, because we don’t know the associated
 types.
 Instead, we can write this:

 ```rust